-This section contains the specification of the permutation SimP.
-From a high-level point of view, SimP is a variant of the domain extender Ψ'r by Coron et al. [CDMS10] that iterates a block cipher in r steps.
-We define SimP to use a round-reduced variant of the SIMON [BSS+13] block cipher and its key schedule through four such steps.
-First, we briefly recall Ψ'r before we describe the details of SIMON.
-We will provide an overview of existing cryptanalysis and close with a discussion of the implications on SimP.
+This section specifies the permutation SimP.
+From a high-level view, SimP is a variant of the domain extender $\Psi_r$ by Coron et al. [CDMS10].
+We define SimP to use a roundreduced variant of the Simon [BSS+13] block cipher and its key schedule through four such steps.
+We briefly recall $\Psi_r$ before we describe the details of Simon, provide an overview of existing cryptanalysis and close with a discussion of the implications on SimP.